williampettit/ai-docs-engine/README.md

 ## Features
 - Pre-existing docstrings always take priority and are **never** over-written.
-- Locally cache all API calls to avoid paying for same call more than once; uses `diskcache` and `SQLite3`.
+- Locally cache all API calls to avoid paying for same call more than once; uses `diskcache` which is just a local `SQLite3` database that can be queried standalone later on.
 - LLM agnostic; bring your own model by simply implementing and passing a callable with the required signature.
 OpenAI API is used by default.

 ## Limitations, Recommendations